 It brings back countless memories of family dinners, celebrations, and bee stings which could only be soothed by Grandma’s oatmeal cookies.

 Now, the house is sitting mostly empty.
 We nearly lost my Grandma two years ago, but with true British grit and stubbornness, she fought her way through.
-We are so lucky to still have her cheeky smiles and endless love for her children, grandchildren and my daughter Elizabeth, her first great grandchild.
-Sadly, due to health concerns, especially the onset of memory loss and dementia, she is unable to return to the home she has lived in for nearly 50 years.
+We’re so lucky to still have her cheeky smiles and endless love for her children, grandchildren and my daughter Elizabeth, her first great grandchild.
+Sadly, due to health concerns, especially the onset of memory loss and dementia, she’s unable to return to the home she has lived in for nearly 50 years.

-Her resolve however remains and she is not ready to let the place go.
+Her resolve however remains and she’s not ready to let the place go.
 Respecting her wishes, the family has been cleaning and clearing, getting it ready for a new family.
-While Grandma cannot be there, hopefully they will take care of the home that has meant so much to her while making memories dear to them.
+While Grandma cannot be there, hopefully they’ll take care of the home that’s meant so much to her while making memories dear to them.

-It is strange to walk through and see her things scattered everywhere.
+It’s strange to walk through and see her things scattered everywhere.
 To see much of the furniture gone, the photos and paintings removed from the walls, boxes filled with odds and ends.
-I can’t help but feel sad and a little lost while walking through.
-I imagine this must be what is happening in my Grandma’s mind; Feeling uncomfortable in the familiar, disorganized, rearranged and disconnected, yet still feeling like home.
+I can’t help but feel sad, and a little lost, while walking through.
+I imagine this must be what’s happening in my Grandma’s mind; feeling uncomfortable in the familiar, disorganized, rearranged and disconnected, yet still feeling like home.

-Before the new tenants move in I wanted to photograph my daughter exploring the space I loved so much growing up.
-In her short life, she has only had the chance to visit my Grandma there once and I wanted to share some of my memories with her.
+Before the new tenants move in, I wanted to photograph my daughter exploring the space I loved so much growing up.
+In her short life, she’s only had the chance to visit my Grandma there once.
+I want to share some of my memories with her.